MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/deploy.md

 Once the installation is complete, you are returned to a command prompt and you can go open Office 2019 programs you’ve installed.

-## Remove existing versions of Office before installing Office 2019
-We recommend that you uninstall any previous versions of Office before installing volume licensed versions of Office 2019.
-To help you uninstall versions of Office that use Windows Installer (MSI) as the installation technology, you can use the Office Deployment Tool and specify the RemoveMSI element in your configuration.xml file.

-There are several ways that you can use the RemoveMSI element when installing volume licensed versions of Office 2019.
-- Uninstall all Office products on the computer.
-- Identify any existing language resources, like language packs, and install the same languages.
-- Keep some Office products and uninstall all other Office products on the computer.

-RemoveMSI can be used to uninstall 2010, 2013, or 2016 versions of Office, Visio, or Project that were installed using Windows Installer (MSI).

-For more information about using RemoveMSI, see [Remove existing MSI versions of Office when upgrading to Office 365 ProPlus](../upgrade-from-msi-version.md).
-Even though this article is about Office 365 ProPlus, most of the information also applies to volume licensed versions of Office 2019.

 ## Install Office 2019 by using System Center Configuration Manager

 You can also use System Center Configuration Manage to deploy volume licensed versions of Office 2019.
 Configuration Manager (Current Branch) has a wizard that steps you through the process and builds the configuration.xml file for you.
 Earlier versions of Configuration Manager require you to download the ODT and create your own configuration.xml file.